ANU-2524/Ecommerce-Follow-Along/README.md

       The importance of setting token expiration with maxAge.
       How cookies help persist authentication data on the client side.

+## *Milestone 34: Validating JWT from Cookies*
+In this milestone, I implemented secure user session validation using JWT tokens stored in browser cookies.

+   ✅ Extracted token from cookies
+   ✅ Created a middleware to verify the token using jsonwebtoken ✅ Protected backend routes by allowing only logged-in users ✅ Tested it by accessing a protected dashboard route

+This ensures that users cannot access private routes without logging in, improving app security.
 ## ▶ How to Run the Project
 1. Clone the repository:
    ```bash